 - Each event covered by a TEN can last up to a maximum of 168 hours.

-- No more than twelve TENs can be given in respect of any particular premises each calendar year (this will be 15 from 2016 onwards).
+- No more than fifteen TENs can be given in respect of any particular premises each calendar year (20 in the calendar years 2022 and 2023)

 - There must be a minimum of 24 hours between any two events organised by the same person and taking place at the same premises.